Camp Ashraf: Military presence

 Adjoining the camp was Forward Operating Base Grizzly (formerly FOB Spartan, FOB Red Lion, FOB Gator, FOB Barbarian).
-The Forward operating base is where US and Coalition forces used to reside and were involved in a humanitarian mission designed to oversee control of the camp.
+The forward operating base is where US and Coalition forces used to reside and were involved in a humanitarian mission designed to oversee control of the camp.

-During the period that it protected the PMOI/MEK in Iraq—from April 2003 until January 2009—the US Army was confronted with almost 600 disillusioned members who wanted to leave the organisation.
-In order to house the defectors, the US Army built a separate camp adjacent to Camp Ashraf, where the PMOI/MEK was concentrated, known as the Temporary Internment and Protection Facility (TIPF).
+During the period that it protected the MEK in Iraq—from April 2003 until January 2009—the US Army was confronted with almost 600 disillusioned members who wanted to leave the organisation.
+In order to house the defectors, the US Army built a separate camp adjacent to Camp Ashraf, where the MEK was concentrated, known as the Temporary Internment and Protection Facility (TIPF).

 Under U.S. military protection, the group was disarmed and became confined to Camp Ashraf.
-When the U.S. military formally gave control back to the Iraqi government in January 2009, the caused several issues, mainly where the Islamic Republic asked for the group to be handed over to them for prosecution.
+When the U.S. military formally gave control back to the Iraqi government in January 2009, it caused several issues, mainly where Iraq asked for the group to be handed over to them for prosecution.
 However, the MEK received protection under international law.

 In 2004, the U.S. determined that the residents of Camp Ashraf were "noncombatants" and "protected persons", and the United Nations commission described the residents as "formal asylum seekers" against persecution by the regime in Iran.